An unsafe building is a structure, or part of a structure, or a premises that is a danger to public safety because it is:

 - Structurally compromised

 The Department of Buildings ("Department" or "Buildings") initiates proceedings in state court against unsafe buildings throughout the five boroughs.
-The Unsafe Buildings Unit (UB Unit) prosecutes these cases under the provisions of the Administrative Code of the City of New York (AC) set forth in AC Sections 26-235 through 26-242.
+The Unsafe Buildings Unit (UB Unit) prosecutes these cases under the provisions of the 2014 New York City General Administrative Provisions from Construction Codes Sections 28-216.1 through 28-216.11.

 Steps typically include the following: